openstack-archive/fuel-docs/pages/pre-install-guide/0090-appendix.rst

 Switch configuration (Cisco Catalyst 2960G)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the following configuration to deploy Mirantis OpenStack using Cisco
+Use the following configuration to deploy Mirantis OpenStack using a Cisco
 Catalyst 2960G network switch.

 ::